 - Speed drills: move and act quicker over rough ground.

-These factors require a strong mentality and concentration to keep focus and perform to achieve your goal.
+The physical and technical factors of skyrunning require a strong mentality and concentration to keep focus and perform to achieve your goal.

 - Motivation: focus on your goal to stay motivated.

 - Survival: it can be dangerous out there, you need to stay alert even when fatigued.